Doodleverse/dash_doodler/README.md

 > The Conditional Random Field (CRF) model used by this tool is described by [Buscombe and Ritchie (2018)](https://www.mdpi.com/2076-3263/8/7/244)

 The video shows a basic usage of doodler.
 1) Annotate the scene with a few examples of each class (colorful buttons).
-2) Check 'compute and show segmentation' and wait for the result.
-The label image is written to the 'results' folder, and you can also download a version of it from your browser for quick viewing
+2) Check `compute and show segmentation` and wait for the result.
+The label image is written to the `results` folder, and you can also download a version of it from your browser for quick viewing.

 ![Doodler](https://raw.githubusercontent.com/dbuscombe-usgs/dash_doodler/main/assets/logos/doodler_nov10-a.gif)